About Us

 Open Path Resources is a Minnesota based nonprofit that serves East African immigrant families and community-led centers by building their capacity to have greater influence upon public policies that affect their current and future interests.

 Dr. Michael Van Keulen is CoFounder and Partner in Open Path Resources.
 With 30+ years of experience in education, as teacher, administrator, board member, and founder of several schools, he has been an influence in shaping educational change across the United States.
 He has worked within the East African communities of Minnesota for the last 17 years and traveled in Ethiopia, Somalia, Djibouti, Turkey, China, and across Western Europe for his work.
 He served as a Hubert H. Humphrey Policy Fellow 2013/14 within the Humphrey School of Public Affairs, University of MN.
-He was named an Education Policy Fellow for 2015/16 Center for Policy Design (St. Paul, MN) and the Institute for Educational Leadership (Washington D.C.).
+Through the University of Chicago School of Medicine’s Islam and Medicine Program, he was awarded a multiyear fellowship which has been an essential resource to the development of the Muslim Spiritual Program for Healthcare Systems.
+In 2024, this program was named by the MN Hospital Association as the “Innovation of the Year” for Patient Supports and also received the National Award of Honorable Mention for its leadership in supporting our healthcare safety net.

 Imam Sharif A. Mohamed, CoFounder/Partner